Waking Up At 5AM Changed My Life – Win The Morning, Win The Day

 Another step is downloading a podcast or two for the walk.
 If you know me, you know I love podcasts.

 The amount of free knowledge I’ve enjoyed from podcasts is astounding.
 It’s like sitting in on the private conversations of some of the most respected leaders, thinkers and successful people in their respective industries.
-Check my post Top 75 Podcasts To Improve Your Life, Finances, Business, Health & More for some recommendations.
+If you’re looking for some podcast ideas, see: Top 75 Podcasts To Help Improve Your Life and the 30+ Best Personal Finance, Investing and Side Hustle Podcasts.

 Then it’s out the door and only the walk to work remains.